TalhaAzeem2k/Assignment-T/README.md

 # Step 1
-Chose a sample application (Hello World)
+Chose a sample application , here python is used
 ## Step 2 and 3
 Create a Dockerfile
 Dockerfile (Talha.dockerfile) contains the following commands: